-From timeless gilded pagodas and fascinating museums, to grand colonial architecture and eclectic street food, Yangon features a slew of attractions and things to do for travellers of every kind.
+From timeless gilded pagodas and fascinating museums, to grand colonial architecture and eclectic street food, a slew of Yangon attractions and things to do awaits travellers of every kind.
 Be refreshed by verdant greenery in the city’s parks, or explore the nooks and crannies of edgy art galleries.
 Learn more about what Myanmar’s largest city has to offer, all situated within easy reach of the modern comfort of PARKROYAL Yangon.

 Discover one of Asia’s most alluring cities and enjoy the many excellent attractions and things to do when you book a stay at PARKROYAL Yangon.
 Myanmar’s largest city is an incredible snapshot of the past – from the ancient pagodas and traditional markets to the historic architecture – the city is steeped in history and brimming with culture everywhere you look.